opentargets-archive/data_pipeline/README.md

 ## Contributing

-Here the recipe to start coding on it:
+Here is the recipe to start coding on it:

 ```bash
 $ git clone ${this_repo}